 - Ensures proper paperwork or online form completion

-With the combination of MembershipWorks all-in-one membership management software, some personal touches and this list of orientation ideas, your team should be ready to onboard new members in a stress-free manner.
+With the combination of MembershipWorks all-in-one nonprofit membership software, some personal touches and this list of orientation ideas, your team should be ready to onboard new members without stress.

 Sending out a welcome email full of helpful information is a fast and easy way offer a basic orientation.
 This message can be automatically sent by membership software.
 You can relay all of the essential and necessary information you need to share in one neat package.
 Any PDF file links, digital documents, or additional information can be sent to new members as they join so that they can start taking advantage of their membership right away.
 See our sample new member welcome email for ideas.